Updated: Feb 4

 As an actor, how are you adjusting to quarantine?

 I have been fortunate to audition quite often during the quarantine.
 As a matter of fact, I have an audition for an indie film (horror genre) this week.
 I'd say on average, I audition about 2 or 3 times a month.
 But it's a result of dozens of submissions and being persistent in seeking out opportunities.
 Mostly self submissions on Actors Access and digging through the web for casting opportunities.
 In addition, I booked a couple of small gigs which were my first paying jobs as an actor. and they led to some good networking opportunities.

 Overall I am proud of what I have done during this crazy time.
 I've surely but slowly made the transition from being a student of acting to a professional actor.
 In addition, I've stayed sharp, improved my craft and met some other ambitious artists.
 My network incrementally grew over the last 7 months, which to me is a sign of progress.
 Your network is your net worth, as folks in business say.

 Is there someone in particular you are hoping to work with in the future?

 I would love to work with director and writer, Alex Garland.
 I love the stories he creates (DEVS, Ex-Machina, 28 Days Later, Annihilation).
 I love stories that deal with the responsibility that humans have when creating technology and whether we have the maturity, or not, to use it responsibly.
-Alex's stories serve as of warnings for us humans creating technology in the real world.
-Technology could make or break us as a species, a good example are the bombings of Hiroshima and Nagasaki.
+Alex's stories serve as warnings for us humans creating technology in the real world.
+Technology could make or break us as a species.
+Good examples are the bombings of Hiroshima and Nagasaki.
 Since then, there haven't been any more atomic bombings, but should they have happened in the first place?
 That is the sort of message you find in an Alex Garland story.
 Humans like to play god, but often lack divinity when it really matters, with an exception here and there.